Writing is about “forcing” your idea into others

 Example 2: Strong writing

 There have been many studies about [A] both theoretically and experimentally.
 [X] have reported that their proposed model to understand the dynamics of [A].
 This proposed model is supported by experimental results published by [B].
 An improved model of [A] has been studied by [C].
 The improved model can increase the accuracy of the experimental prediction by 20%.
 However, the latest model does not consider the 2nd order non-linear effect.
-This non-linear effect in certain condition can cause the accuracy of the model decrease to up to 30%.
+This non-linear effect in certain conditions can cause the accuracy of the model decrease by up to 30%.

-In our work, we improve and verify the model in [C] by considering 2nd order non-linear factor as well as validate this model with experiments.
+In our work, we improve and verify the model in [C] by considering 2nd order non-linear factors as well as validate this model with experiments.
 From experimental results, our model has a better accuracy up to 10% compared to the model proposed in [C].

 Explicitly mention your contribution

 Not only strong, but also, we need to make our writing to be clear and explicit as much as possible.
-We should not assume that if we have a nice writing, in term of grammar and structure, people will easily understand our contribution or our idea.
+We should not assume that if we have a nice writing, in terms of grammar and structure, people will easily understand our contribution or our idea.

 This is wrong.
 Because most people when they read an article, their mind is already occupied.

-That is, their mind could be already have their own idea, their mind is processing other things and so on.
+That is, their mind could already have their own idea, their mind is processing other things and so on.
 In a simple word, they won’t bother to try to spend a lot of time understanding our idea or contribution.

 The most obvious aspect is that we need to explicitly mention our contribution in the introduction section of our writing.
 The mention can be in bullet points or in a nice and flowing paragraph.
-The things are that the ideas should be clearly said in the introduction or other early sections in our writing.
+The things are that ideas should be clearly said in the introduction or other early sections in our writing.

 Example 1: Weak writing